 New to Magic

 There’s no need to be intimidated when starting out in Magic: The Gathering.
 In fact, with everything there is to discover, it’s one of the most exciting times to play!
-Watch tutorial videos, explore the lore, and find places to play Magic here.
+Watch tutorial videos, explore the lore, and find places to play Magic on our site!

 Want to learn what the text and symbols on a Magic card mean?
 Unsure about the difference between your main phases, or what it means to untap, upkeep, and draw?
 Here’s where we help you understand how to play your cards and break down the basic steps in a turn.